usrisanjaykumar-ops/safety-glove-and-safety-helmet/README.md

 3. Connect sensors to pins as listed above.
 4. Upload code → Done.

+## Citation

+If you use this project, please cite it as:

+Kumar, Sri Sanjay.
+(2025).
+Low-Cost Wearable Safety Devices: Smart Glove and Smart Helmet.
+Zenodo. [https://doi.org/10.5281/zenodo.17254484]

 ## Notes
 - Vibrator turns on when gas value is high or loud sound is detected.
 - OLED shows all alerts clearly (no animation).